-As I mentioned in the previous talk, we can take a given set of centers with a "disorderly" Voronoi diagram, and repeatedly replace the centers by centroids.
+We can take a given set of centers with a "disorderly" Voronoi diagram, and repeatedly replace the centers by centroids.

 This will gradually produce a more orderly pattern in which the clusters are roughly the same size and shape, and the centers are truly at the center.